-When using whole group strategies, take 30 seconds to model how you stay with the feelings or emotion you have in your body.
-Verbally describe the feeling to your children as you feel.
+Take 30 seconds to model how you stay with the feelings you have in your body.
+Verbally describe the feeling to your child as you feel.
 Use this list to guide your description: where the feeling is, the size of it, the shape of it, the colour of it, the expression of it (moving or staying), the texture of it.

-MODELLED ONE-ON-ONE STRATEGY
+ONE-ON-ONE CONNECTION